NasBuk/FFT-Market-Cyclic-Period-Analysis/README.md

 ---
 # Dominant Cyclic Period Analysis in Market Data Using FFT

-This repository contains a detailed analysis of cyclic patterns in market data using **Fast Fourier Transform (FFT)** methods.
+This repository contains a detailed analysis of cyclic patterns in market data using **Fast Fourier Transform (FFT)** methods with the Python Scipy library.
 The project identifies both known and hidden periodic cycles in time series data, demonstrating applications in financial market analysis, forecasting, and machine learning.

 ## Overview